tomrndom/osf-website/src/pages/about/board/index.md

       across the company.

-      Sean is currently a community representative on the OpenStack Foundation Board of Directors.
+      Sean is currently a community representative on the OpenInfra Foundation Board of Directors.
 He has served on the OpenStack Technical Committee (TC), was the Project Team Lead (PTL) for the Cinder block storage project and the Release Management team, and is currently a core reviewer in a number of OpenStack projects.
     name: Sean McGinnis
     openStack: https://www.openstack.org/community/members/profile/4843
     picture: /img/sean-mcginnis3-square.jpg